jmt329/PitchShifter/README.md

 #### Design

 We used a 6th order Butterworth filter on the output from the circular buffers in order to smooth the high frequency noise from the signal.
-We modified code from the DSP for DE2 page (https://people.ece.cornell.edu/land/courses/ece5760/DE2/fpgaDSP.html), using the given matlab scripts to generate the necessary constants for the desired filters.
+We modified code from the [DSP for DE2 page](https://people.ece.cornell.edu/land/courses/ece5760/DE2/fpgaDSP.html), using the given matlab scripts to generate the necessary constants for the desired filters.
 We changed the accuracy from 18-bit fixed point (2.16) to 32-bit fixed point (2.30) to give us better accuracy as well as to conform to the 32-bit width of our samples throughout the rest of the project.
 We also changed the incoming signal, dividing it by 2 (arithmetically shifting right by one), so that we would not have any overflow when we did the necessary multiply and accumulate needed by the Butterworth filter.
 By dividing by 2, we reduce the magnitude of the incoming signals to a range of [0,2) from [0,4), and since there is a multiplication, the range of outputs from the multiplier is [0,4), which fits in the 2.30 representation.
 We set the cutoff frequency to 3500 Hz, as we estimated this to be near the top of the range of human voice, so any high frequency noise at a higher frequency than this should be attenuated as much as possible.

 #### Testing